-The Management Company's sustainable investment funds exclude companies with serious human rights or labour law violations and companies that permit child labour.
+The Management Company's sustainable investment funds exclude companies with serious human rights or labour law violations.

 In addition, the Management Company's ESG analysis evaluates the extent of social and labour law risks and risks relating to diversity and continuously analyses the corresponding management processes.
 This ensures that investments are preferentially made in companies that follow a more responsible approach to their social obligations, employees, and diversity.